IracyMaia/IracyMaia/README.md

 <h1 align="left">Hi, I'm Iracy Maiany</h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iracymaia&color=yellow" alt="Profile views" /> </p>

+- 💭 *“From here, I observe the world with curiosity, courage, and a scientific mind.”*

-- 🔎 Specialist in Biotechnology
+- 🔬 Specialist in Biotechnology

-- 👨‍💻 I have a master's degree in neotropical biodiversity
+- 🎓 Bachelor's and Master's degrees in Biological Sciences – with a focus on Neotropical biodiversity

-- I used niche modelling to analyse the diversity of stingless bees in the Amazon rainforest
+- 🌱 Applied ecological niche modelling to study the diversity of stingless bees in the Amazon rainforest

 <br><br>
 </div>